 STOCKHOLM (AP) - Norwegian police said Monday that the double-counting of bodies in the chaotic aftermath of a shooting spree may have contributed to a dramatic overestimate of the number of people slain, but they offered few other details about the error.

 The sharp reduction in the death toll, from 86 to 68, added to a list of police misteps.
 Officers took 90 minutes to arrive after the first shot was fired at youth gathering for a political party retreat on an island resort.
 People who called emergency services from the island have reported being told by operators to stay off the lines unless they were calling about an earlier bombing in the capital carried out by the same attacker.

 Police also raised the number of dead in Friday's bomb blast in the capital's government quarter to eight, from seven.
-The total number of people confirmed killed in the twin attacks is now 76,
+The total number of people confirmed killed in the twin attacks is now 76,down from 93.

 There was no indication that any specific person was erroneously reported to have died.